F9y4ng/GreasyFork-Scripts/README_EN.md

     **The browser CORS/CSP policy refuses the loading of third-party styles:**

     1. In some sites, due to CORS policy, browsers may block access to external styles (console console will see corresponding errors, e.g. `No 'Access-Control-Allow-Origin' header is present on the requested resource.`), in this case, you can install and enable [Moesif Origin & CORS Changer](https://chromewebstore.google.com/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc) in the Extension Store.
-    2. On some sites which CSP policies are applied, the browser may prevent the loading and parsing of internal styles (the console will see corresponding errors, such as: `Refused to apply inline style because it violates the following Content Security Policy directive: "default -src 'self'".`), in this case, you can install and enable [Disable-CSP](https://chromewebstore.google.com/detail/disable-csp/hgegihapiofjgmmgigbblnjaicgjhoko) in the extension store.
+    2. In some sites where CSP policies are applied, the browser may prevent the loading and parsing of internal styles (the console will see corresponding errors, such as: `Refused to apply inline style because it violates the following Content Security Policy directive: "default -src 'self'".`), in this case, you can install and enable [Disable-CSP](https://chromewebstore.google.com/detail/disable-csp/hgegihapiofjgmmgigbblnjaicgjhoko) in the extension store.
-    3. This problem can also be solved using other disable CSP extensions.
-If you are concerned about security issues or have other concerns, please turn off this feature as follows:
+    3. This issue can also be resolved by using other CSP extensions, but if you are concerned about security issues or have other concerns, please turn off the feature as follows:
-       1. Uncheck the **fix VPU** option in the **Font Rendering Setting Interface**, or set the **Font Scaling** to `1.0` and save it as exclusive data.
+       1. Uncheck the **fix VPU** option in the **Font Rendering Setting** Interface, or set the **Font Scaling** to `1.0` and save it as exclusive data.
-       2. Turn off the **Fix Viewport** option individually in **Advanced Core Setting**, or simply turn off the **Font Scaling**.
+       2. Turn off the **Fix Viewport** feature separately, or simply turn off the **Font Scaling** feature directly in the **Advanced Core Setting**.
 (Global Off)
     </details>

-- **UNKNOWN ISSUES:** If you encounter style anomalies, coordinate offsets, or other problems with other conditions, please send me [feedback](https://github.com/F9y4ng/GreasyFork-Scripts/issues).
+- **UNKNOWN SITUATION:** If you encounter style anomalies, coordinate offsets, or other related problems in other situations, please send me [feedback](https://github.com/F9y4ng/GreasyFork-Scripts/issues).

 ---